ys7yoo/PyBasic/README.md

 ### What is Jupyter?
 Jupyter is an interactive and integrated interface for scientific computing.
-Using Jupyter, you can put code, text, plots and even equations in a single document, called *notebook*.
+Using Jupyter, you can put code, text, plots and even equations in a single document, called *notebook* (*.ipynb).
 A notebook looks like this.
 ![Example of notebook](img/notebook.png)

-We use IPython in the Jupyter Notebook for easier and interactive development.

-Some useful features include:
+Other useful features include:
-* A notebook (*.ipynb) contains python code as well as some comments.
-* You can launch your notebook from (any) web brower on your local machine while real computing is performed on a remote server.
+* You can launch your notebook from (any) web browser on your local machine while real computing is performed on either your own machine or on a remote server.
-* You can run block-by-block!This is very useful for debugging.
+* You can run block-by-block!
+This is very useful for debugging.

-For more detail information, see the official website: [https://ipython.org](https://ipython.org).

 Another good source is this book [Learning Ipython for Interactive Computing and Data Visualization (2nd ed.)](https://www.packtpub.com/big-data-and-business-intelligence/learning-ipython-interactive-computing-and-data-visualization-sec).

-# How to install?
+### How to install?
 The easest way to install Ipython is to use pip as follows.
 ```
-pip install ipython
+pip3 install jupyter
 ```

-# How to use it?
+### How to use it?
 You have two options to run and edit Ipython notebooks.

-### on local machine
+#### on local machine
 1. Open an Terminal
-2. Go to the folder with your notebooks
+2. Go to the folder that contains your notebooks
-3. Launch the server
+3. Launch the Jupyter kernel.
 ```
-ipython notebook
+jupyter notebook
 ```
-4. Open (any) web browser and go to localhost:8888
+4. Open (any) web browser and go to localhost:8888 (Step 3 will usually start Step 4 automatically.)
 5. In the web browser, you can run each block by Shift+Enter.

-### launch remotely on a server
+#### launch remotely on a server
-The only difference from the local-launch is that you use SSH turnelling.
+The only difference from the previous case is that you use SSH turnelling.

 See here for detail steps.
 [https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh](https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh)

-### Launch Jupyter over network
+#### Launch Jupyter over network
 Jupyter is also very useful to launch the actual computations on a server and control it through a web-brower on your local machine.
 You're going to use two terminals, one for SSL tunneling and the other for launching the Jupyter on a remote server.